-To obtain the elements of the landmark database described in Section 2.1, poses of OMS and 3-D positions of feature points are required.
+The requirements to obtain the elements of the landmark database described in the previous section are positions and postures of OMS and 3-D positions of natural feature points.
 This section describes a 3-D reconstruction method which enables us to estimate these parameters.
-In the proposed method, the general structurefrom-motion algorithm is enhanced to treat multiple videos acquired with OMS and GPS position information.
-In the general structure-from-motion algorithm, re-projection error is minimized to obtain camera parameters and 3-D positions of feature points.
-In the proposed method, a new error function combining the re-projection error and the error concerning GPS is minimized.
-First, in this section, we introduce an omnidirectional multi-camera system.
-The new error function combining the re-projection error and the error function concerning GPS is then described.
-Finally, the algorithm to minimize the function is described.
+In our 3-D reconstruction method, the general structurefrom-motion algorithm is enhanced to treat multiple videos acquired with OMS and GPS position information.
+In the general structure-from-motion algorithm, re-projection error that is observation error is minimized to obtain camera path parameters and 3-D positions of feature points.
+In the proposed method, an error function combining re-projection error and the error concerning GPS is simultaneously minimized.
+First, in this section, we explain omnidirectional multi-camera system.
+We then define a new error function combining re-projection error and the error function concerning GPS.
+Finally, the algorithm to minimize the new error function is described.

-Note that the following conditions are assumed in our method: (i) OMS and GPS are correctly synchronized; (ii) the geometrical relation among all the cameras and the GPS receiver is always fixed and known.
+Note that the following conditions are assumed: (i) OMS and GPS are correctly synchronized; (ii) the geometrical relation between all the cameras and the GPS receiver is always fixed; (iii) the distance between the GPS receiver and the representative camera of the OMS is known, and the direction of GPS receiver in camera coordinate system is unknown.
 In this paper, it is also assumed that OMS has been calibrated in advance [16] and the intrinsic camera parameters (including lens distortion, focal length and aspect ratio) of each element camera of OMS are known.